Chang-Yu-Chang/rhizobia-genomics/README.md

 ## Reproducing anaylsis from raw data

-Because of the storage limit on github, the
-The scripts included in this repository can reproduce the figures from raw reads, trait data, and map data.
+To reproduce analysis from raw data (raw reads and trait data), analysis, to the final figures and tables, execute the following shell script

 ```
 # Assembly